 Initially he lived in a cabin in the hull of the boat, just considering it to be a temporary residence, however as time passed and his children began to grow up, Steve felt incentivised to turn it into a more permanent living space.
 He began to build onto the hull using salvaged and recycled materials, beginning with a single timber framework and adding more sections as and when he had the time and the resources.
 The boat, which Steve says is still not finished, now comprises three sections, with a large workshop for his wood carvings in the back, a kitchen, and a living room.

 Steve told me his lifestyle choice is not a political statement, but simply born of practicality and the desire to construct his own living space as cheaply as possible.
 However, his home certainly has credentials many ardent environmentalists would approve of, with all the furnishings built using salvaged materials and wood he gathered from the forest, including all the windows and doors, which were either found or given to him.

 He also lives about as close to the surf as is possible in Gloucestershire.
-He can paddle out into the river straight from his front door as the Bore approaches, and the wave laps at the bow of his home each time it passes.
+He can paddle out into the river straight from his front door as the Bore approaches, with the wave lapping at the bow of his house each time it passes.

 Steve was the first person to moor up in his little area of the river, but has since been joined by many others, some of whom are full-time residents and some who use their boats as holiday homes.